Nuitka/Nuitka-website/pages/roadmap.rst

 -  Windows: Provide builds of CPython that will allow static linking, avoiding the CPython DLL.

-   Nuitka-Python is currently under way and not yet described here.

 -  Forcing output and stderr to files should be supported for all OSes.

 -  Dejong Stacks: More robust parser that allows stdout and stderr in